texnixe/splitview/README.md

 ## Setup

 1. Download the [Splitview plugin](https://github.com/jenstornell/splitview/archive/master.zip)
-1. Put the `splitview` folder in /plugins/
+1. Put the `splitview` folder in /plugins/.
+If folder is another name like `splitview-master`, rename it to `splitview`.
 2. Add `<?php echo splitview(); ?>` right before `</body>` in your footer of all your pages.
 3. Login to the panel.
 When logged in, go to the frontend of your site.
 4. Press `alt + s` to activate the Splitview.